Ken11514/AAE2004_t1_GP8/README.md

 ## Introduction
 - [x] : How the task related to daily aviation

-        The area designed in task 2 represents jet-stream area which aircrafts could consume relatively less fuel -> reduce the cost of flights
+        The area designed in task 2 represents jet-stream area where aircrafts could consume relatively less fuel -> reduce the cost of flights

 - [x] : Task objective